subfuzion/typescript-on-gcp/pages/overview/why-terraform.md

 # Why Terraform?

-With Terraform, you can use YAML to configure:
+With Terraform, you can use a simple configuration syntax to deploy:

 - Cloud infrastructure resources (including compute and storage services).
 - Cloud resources (such as Cloud Build and Cloud Deploy) for automating CI/CD pipelines.

 This is known as _Infrastructure as Code_, and advantages include: